ComplexPlatform/KDE-dotfiles/README.md

 ## Overview

 To give you an idea on how this works, I use `wpgtk` with templates to make setting color schemes across many applications convenient.
+Each color scheme has its own corresponding GTK and icon themes.

 -  **OS:** Manjaro
 -  **DE:** Plasma